Skip to Content

 Photo credit: Swiss Belresort Coronet Peak

 $ – Swiss Belresort – a great budget-friendly option in Arthurs Point.
 The rooms here have recently undergone a renovation and are quiet and comfortable.
 There’s an onsite bowling alley and a bar/restaurant area if you don’t fancy venturing back into Queenstown in the evening.
-It’s a large property with 75 rooms and is in fact the closest hotel to the Coronet Peak ski area, which is just a 12-minute drive away.
+It’s a large property with 75 rooms and is the closest hotel to the Coronet Peak ski area, which is just a 12-minute drive away.

 4. Arrowtown